jonavon/dotfiles/README.md

 This repository has a few differences.

-* The `config` alias has been replaced with `dotfiles` alias to avoid an alias name collision.
+* The `config` alias has been replaced with a `dotfiles` alias to avoid an alias name collision.
 * The main branch is effectively an empty branch containing this README.md and a setup script, `.dotfiles/setup.sh`.
 * Some git commands are disabled to prevent users from deleting their home